-As the above numbers show, nearly all physicians surveyed (95%) described wanting to care for the “whole patient,” but ran into obstacles related to time constraints and care complexity – all areas which CCM services.
-Even among physicians aware of CCM, only 23% are implementing the program, citing additional worries such as coding complexity and burdensome paperwork as major barriers.
+As the above numbers show, nearly all physicians surveyed (95%) described wanting to care for the “whole patient”.
+But they ran into obstacles related to time constraints and care complexity – all areas which CCM services.
+Even among physicians aware of CCM, only 23% are implementing the program.
+They cited additional worries such as coding complexity and burdensome paperwork as major barriers.

 This is why new CCM-specific services are quickly growing in adoption, with qualified “CCC-RNs,” or Chronic Care Coordinators, not only making telehealth calls but also working directly with the practice to form care plans and serve as a 24/7 resource.
-By providing a human touch to CCM, we can ensure patients’ complex care needs are being met, which in turn will help account for an estimated 71% of all healthcare costs.
+By providing a human touch to CCM, we can ensure patients’ complex care needs are being met.
+This, in turn, will help account for an estimated 71% of all healthcare costs.

-Over time, awareness for CCM and its benefits will grow, but the message for PCPs and their practices should remain clear: you don’t have to do it on your own.
-There are solutions that can help simplify the process so you can focus on what matters most–the health of your patients.
+Over time, awareness for CCM and its benefits will grow.
+But the message for PCPs and their practices should remain clear: you don’t have to do CCM on your own.
+There are solutions that can help simplify the process so you can focus on what matters most: the health of your patients.